How to switch from Microsoft account to local account on Windows 11

 Windows 11 switch to local account

-If you want to switch from a Microsoft account to a traditional local account, Windows 11 makes it an easy task from the Settings app.
+If you want to switch from a Microsoft account to a traditional local account, this is an easy process from the Settings app.

 Change from Microsoft account to local account on Windows 11